The survival-incorporated median versus the median in the survivors or in the always-survivors: What are we measuring? And why?: Discussion

-The survival-incorporated median is simpler to compute and requires fewer assumptions than the SACE.
-Aside from the monotonicity assumption described in Section \ref{sec4}, identification and estimation of the SACE require additional assumptions. \citet{ding2011identifiability} assumed that with a randomized setting, in survivors under each treatment, there exists a baseline covariate $X$ that does not predict potential clinical outcomes $Y$, and $X$ has a distribution that is different between the always-survivors and the protected. \citet{tchetgen2014identification} introduced post-treatment covariates that may mediate the treatment effects on survival and clinical outcomes to identify SACE.
-Then \citet{tchetgen2014identification} made an assumption that subjects under treatment had the post-treatment covariate taken the value it would have taken under no treatment, or the other way around.
-This assumption is a type of cross-worlds assumption \citetext{\citealp[Chapter~7]{vanderweele2015explanation}; \citealp{judith2019causal}} that relies on two simultaneous but different situations, treatment and no treatment.
-For identification and estimation of the SACE, these assumptions are either technical, or difficult to verify in practice.
+The survival-incorporated median is simpler to compute and requires fewer assumptions than the Survivor Average Causal Effect (SACE) and other methods for the effect of treatment in the presence of death \citep{stensrud2020separable}.
+Aside from the Ignorability and Monotonicity assumptions described in Section \ref{sec4}, identification and estimation of the SACE require additional assumptions.
+For example, \citet{ding2011identifiability} assumed that in a randomized trial, there is a pre-treatment covariate that (1) has a distribution that is different between the always-survivors and the protected, and (2) does not predict the clinical outcome given principal stratum and treatment group. \citet{tchetgen2014identification} introduced post-treatment covariates that may mediate the treatment effects on survival and clinical outcomes to identify the SACE, and he made an assumption that is a type of cross-worlds assumption \citep{vanderweele2015explanation, lok2021causal}; it relies on two simultaneous but different situations, treatment and no treatment.
+The required assumptions for identification and estimation of the SACE are often technical and not verifiable in practice.

+As the SWOG data application illustrates, the survival-incorporated median is easy to estimate and does not rely on many assumptions, especially when treatment is randomized and in the absence of censoring.
+When some outcomes are missing, one can apply Inverse Probability of Censoring Weighting to estimate the survival-incorporated median.
+In addition, in observational data, Inverse Probability of Treatment Weighting \citep{robins2000marginal} can be used to estimate the survival-incorporated median for a causal interpretation \citep{hogan2004marginal, firpo2007efficient}.
+In contrast, for the SACE, although eliciting expert opinions may help to ensure the assumptions are valid, it is unlikely that the assumptions will be valid in all trials \citep{colantuoni2018statistical}; the monotonicity assumption, for example, may not be valid in the SWOG S9916 study, which compares two active treatments (MP and DE).
+When monotonicity does not hold, identification and estimation of SACE are more complicated \citep{ding2011identifiability}.